China’s attempt to play both sides of the Ukraine crisis is starting to crack

 Pressure from Western governments — and from pockets of Chinese academia and public opinion — is mounting on the Chinese leadership to use its economic ties with Russia to force a cease-fire.
 But to do so is a risk for Chinese leaders who have little experience dealing with geopolitical crises far from their shores.

-“The majority of the international community is very displeased by China’s position and China’s international image may not get better as a result,” said Tong Zhao, a Beijing-based fellow at the Carnegie Endowment for International Peace.
+“The majority of the international community is very displeased by China’s position, and China’s international image may not get better as a result,” said Tong Zhao, a Beijing-based fellow at the Carnegie Endowment for International Peace.
 “It looks like China isn’t very skilled at playing international geopolitical games.”

 Despite some attempts to distance itself from Russia, he said Beijing’s approach remains fundamentally the same and “very generic because I don’t think China knows at this moment what major policy changes it should adopt.”